-- Exceeds Standard Determined by Overall Progress Grade of A or B - Meets Standard Determined by Overall Progress Grade of C - Approaching Standard Determined by Overall Progress Grade of D - Falls Far Below Standard Determined by Overall Progress Grade of F - ➤ The following tables represent the three (3) components of the Performance Framework- Academic, Financial, and Organizational/Operational.
+- Exceeds Standard Determined by Grade of A or B or Rating of 4 or 5 Stars - Meets Standard Determined by Grade of C or Rating of 3 to 3.5 Stars - Approaching Standard/Needs support to meet standards Determined by Grade of D or Rating of 1.5 to 2.5 Stars - Falls Far Below Standard/Needs significant support to meet state standards Determined by Grade of F or Rating of 1 Star - The following tables represent the three (3) components of the Performance Framework- Academic, Financial, and Organizational/Operational.
 School performance in these areas is documented annually, reviewed with administration and Governing Authorities, and reported in the Annual Review. - School and Sponsor will agree to include additional Progress and/or Achievement measures using data from standardized assessments (i.e., NWEA MAP, STAR) and/or other school mission specific metrics and non-academic measures.
-These will be used to assist in monitoring accountability, especially if there are areas that were not rated on the report card. - > School and Sponsor will agree to include targets that compare the school's student performance to other schools. - At the end of each contract term a High Stakes Review is conducted, at which time multiple years (over the contract term) of school ratings in Academics and Organizational/Operational areas, and the most recent Financial scores on the Performance Frameworks are reviewed.
+These will be used to assist in monitoring accountability, especially if there are areas that were not rated on the report card. - School and Sponsor will agree to include targets that compare the school's student performance to other schools. - At the end of each contract term a High Stakes Review is conducted, at which time multiple years (over the contract term) of school ratings in Academics and Organizational/Operational areas, and the most recent Financial scores on the Performance Frameworks are reviewed.
 The overall performance is considered at renewal time.

-The report card grades are used by the State to determine levels of support in the Ohio Improvement Process (OIP).
+The report card grades/ratings are used by the State to determine levels of support in the Ohio Improvement Process (OIP).
 If the school receives any correspondence from ODE listing the school as assigned in an OIP tier of priority, focus, warning, or watch, the ESSCO will support that vetted accountability system and the following will be expected:

-- 1. The Sponsor will be notified immediately.
-Correspondence from ODE is directly sent to the superintendent of the school. - 2.
-The Sponsor will be copied in on all correspondence and requirements that the school sends related to OIP as well as the school's ODE submissions in the process. - 3.
+1. The Sponsor will be notified immediately.
+Correspondence from ODE is directly sent to the superintendent of the school.

+- 2. The Sponsor will be copied in on all correspondence and requirements that the school sends related to OIP as well as the school's ODE submissions in the process. - 3.
 The Sponsor will be notified of and invited to all meetings related to the OIP, such as building team meetings. - 4.
 Communication occurring with any SST or support facilitators that are assigned to the school will occur consistently and in a timely fashion. - 5.
 Completion of all required documentation as assigned by ODE will be completed and submitted on time and the OIP will be followed with fidelity.